Donkey Kong Country: Gameplay

 In certain levels, the player can free an animal that provides the Kongs with special abilities, similar to Yoshi from the Super Mario series.
 Buddies include Rambi, a rhino that can charge into enemies and find hidden entrances; Enguarde, a swordfish that can defeat enemies with its bill; Squawks, a parrot that carries a lantern; Expresso, an ostrich that flies; and Winky, a frog that can jump high.
 Each level contains collectible bananas, letters that spell out K–O–N–G, balloons, and animal tokens.
 These items can be found within the main level or by discovering hidden bonus stages, where they are earned via solving puzzles.
-The player starts with five lives.
+The player starts with six lives.
 Collecting 100 bananas, all the K–O–N–G letters, a balloon, or three of the same animal token grants extra lives.

 The player can visit other members of the Kong family from the world map.
 Funky Kong operates a flight service allowing the player to travel across different areas of Donkey Kong Island; Cranky Kong, the aged incarnation of Donkey Kong from the original Donkey Kong (1981), provides tips and fourth wall-breaking humour; and Candy Kong saves the player's progress.
 The player can increase their completion percentage by finding bonus stages.
 Reaching the maximum 101 per cent results in a different ending.
 The game also features two multiplayer game modes.
 In the competitive "Contest" mode, players take turns playing each level as quickly as possible.
 In the cooperative "Team" mode, they play as a tag team.

 Development

-Background

 In 1985, the British game developers Tim and Chris Stamper established Rare Ltd. The brothers previously founded the British computer game studio Ultimate Play the Game and founded Rare to focus on the burgeoning Japanese console market.
 After Nintendo rejected their efforts to form a partnership in 1983, Chris Stamper studied the Nintendo Entertainment System (NES) hardware for six months.
 Rare demonstrated it was possible to reverse-engineer the NES and showed several tech demos to Nintendo executive Minoru Arakawa; impressed, Arakawa granted Rare a Nintendo developer licence.
-Rare developed more than 60 NES games, including the Battletoads series and ports of games such as Marble Madness.
+Rare developed more than 60 NES games, including the Battletoads series.

 When Nintendo released their next console, the Super Nintendo Entertainment System (SNES), in 1991, Rare decided to limit their output.
 Around 1992, Rare invested their NES profit in Silicon Graphics, Inc. (SGI) Challenge workstations with Alias rendering software to render 3D models.
 It was a significant risk, as each workstation cost £80,000.
 The move made Rare the most technologically advanced UK developer and situated them high in the international market.
+In 1993, Nintendo formed a partnership with SGI to develop the SNES's successor, the Nintendo 64.